North American F-82 Twin Mustang: Alaskan Air Command

 The final flight crew and maintenance support personnel of an F-82, May 1953.

 The Twin Mustangs in Alaska operated further north than any other USAF aircraft at the time.
-In April 1952, they were flying escort duty for SAC B-36 Peacemaker bombers near Barter Island in the Beaufort Sea, near the most northerly tip of Alaska, about 1000 min south of the North Pole.
+In April 1952, they were flying escort duty for SAC B-36 Peacemaker bombers near Barter Island in the Beaufort Sea, near the most northerly tip of Alaska, about 1000 mi south of the North Pole.
 The F-82H made a brief but memorable appearance in the movie "Top of the World" (1955).

 Another mission of the 449th was to act as a simulated invasion force during U.S. Army combat maneuvers during the summer months.
 Army ground units in Alaska were very limited in their movements due to the geography of the land.
 Most movements were up and down roads and paths and railroad rights-of-way.
 The F-82s would fly low along the terrain then pop up and initiate simulated strafing runs against them, causing the troops to take cover by hitting the muddy tundra.
 On occasions, the Twin Mustangs would also drop tear gas canisters, simulating gas attacks on the units.

 The 449th would also assist the local government by bombing ice jams on the Tanana, Kuskokwim and Yukon Rivers.
 This helped avert disastrous floods in the region, by dropping 500 lb bombs and firing 5 in rockets at the ice, thus allowing the rivers to keep flowing and not get clogged up.